capensis/canopsis/doc/sakura/administrator-guide/cat/connectors.rst

 For this tutorial, the example of the Nagios will be explained.
 Nagios remote connector is more precisely a broker program that is integrated to nagios workflow and it allows producing canopsis events from Nagios informations that are sent to the Canopsis server.

 Let's begin by setup the remote connector control script.
 This script is written in bash and allow interaction with the nagios system on the remote server.
-It allows several actions on the nagios environnment that are :
+It allows several actions on the nagios environment that are :

 - getState : retrieve the connector and the service (Nagios) state
 - getConf : fetch the canopsis broker module configuration as json document